You casually pick up your teen’s phone from the kitchen counter and catch an eyeful of your son’s girlfriend in her birthday suit.

 Temple says laws like this haven’t kept up with the digital world and don’t recognize how common consensual sexting is among teens.
 “When we find out that a 15-year-old is having sex, we don’t arrest them, we don’t criminalize them,” Temple points out.
 “We educate them and talk about healthy relationships and talk about safe sex.”
 He believes sexting should be handled the same way.

-Parents Set Guidelines
+Parent Should Set Guidelines

 Parents can accept sexting as a normal expression of teenage sexuality and still guide them regarding the legal and social downsides, says Devorah Heitner, founder of Raising Digital Natives and author of Screenwise: Helping Kids Thrive (and Survive) in Their Digital World.